 I organize my Premiere Pro timeline such that there is a unique track for each character’s motion dailies clips, then export EDLs for each character.

 Background and Prop Drawing: One of the most frequent comments I hear about my animation is appreciation for the hand-drawn props and backgrounds.
 It really makes me happy that viewers value the visibility of the human hand.
 I sell all my production drawings, so if you like them, head over to the Story Box Store!
-Purchases come with an early-access link to Juice Drop.

 Using colored India ink and watercolor paper to draw the 'No!' button.